 A little bit Swiss chalet, a little bit ‘dia de los muertos’, and a little bit gingerbread cottage – we totally heart this folk style.
-For today’s Tutorial Tuesday, we’ve invited Hannah Kopacz from Made with Love by Hannah to share her unique style with you.
+We’ve invited Hannah Kopacz from Made with Love by Hannah to share her unique style with you.
 Learn how to make these felt hearts with their cool ric rac flowers…

 Meet Hannah Kopacz, she’s here to share and inspire you with her quirky folk style… Over to you Hannah!